kaiorosa1/100-days-of-code/log-r6.md

 # 100 Days Of Code - Log (Round 6)

+### Day 24: July 3, 2020

+**Today's Progress**: I watched the jam session lectures.
+They were about fp in C# and in Hack.
+I also worked on the 0-3 exercises from section 5 homework assignment.

+**Thoughts**: Some days I want to finish everything earlier so I can just chill in the evening and it's one of those days.

+**Link(s) to work**: [Commit Link](https://github.com/kaiorosa1/functional-programming-repo/commit/52b3390a7475eaca040cbcb8e81e1a73e09c2f4f)

+---

 ### Day 23: July 2, 2020

 **Today's Progress**: I watched all lectures from section 5 and started the homework assignment.